-With the exception of loans and borrowings and leases, outlined in notes 19 and 21, respectively, the Group's financial liabilities mature within six months.
+With the exception of loans and borrowings, outlined in note 21, the Group's financial liabilities mature within six months.

 The Group does not face a significant liquidity risk with regard to its lease liabilities, which are monitored by the Board.